MILE: A Mechanically Isomorphic Hand Exoskeleton and Visuotactile Robotic Hand for Data Collection in Dexterous Manipulation: System Design

 \subsection{MILE Exoskeleton}

-Guided by previous criteria, we design a human-like tree structure with per-finger serial chains\cite{cerulo2017teleoperation}.
-The whole hand provides 17~DoFs: 5~DoFs for the thumb and 4~DoFs each for the index, middle, and ring fingers.
-To ensure wearability and anthropomorphic design, the dimensions of the exoskeleton were derived from the anatomy of a typical adult hand\cite{cerveri2007finger}, as shown in Fig.~\ref{fig:Isomorphic_comparison}.
-The lengths of the joints for the index, middle, and ring fingers, as well as the inter-finger spacing, were designed to closely match those of a human hand.
-The thumb was intentionally lengthened to provide additional space for movement, ensuring greater dexterity.
-Anthropometric scaling ensures comfort and axis alignment, and each finger assembly follows a modular design approach, ensuring consistency across all fingers.
+Based on these design criteria, we developed an anthropometrically informed, four-finger, 17-DoF articulated hand exoskeleton with per-finger serial chains for the thumb, index, middle, and ring fingers.
+The little finger is intentionally omitted as a system-level simplification to reduce wearable width, mass, actuator and encoder count, wiring, packaging complexity, and inter-finger interference risk.
+This layout supports the evaluated tasks but may limit tasks that explicitly require little-finger contact or independent little-finger control.

-For the index, middle, and ring fingers, the distal and proximal interphalangeal joints (DIP, PIP) are modeled as single-DoF flexion hinges, while the metacarpophalangeal (MCP) joint provides two orthogonal DoFs for flexion and adduction.
-As shown in Fig.~\ref{fig:exploded_view}(a), the thumb has five degrees of freedom to enable opposition.
-It uses a single-axis hinge for the interphalangeal joint and two orthogonal axes at the PIP and MCP joints.
-The thumb link lengths and base placement are slightly extended to enlarge the usable workspace for in-hand manipulation.
-Two joint types realize these kinematics: a compact rotational joint for single-axis articulations, and a saddle hinge for orthogonal, non-intersecting two-axis motion at MCP, enabling independent flexion and adduction.
+For the three implemented non-thumb fingers, the distal and proximal interphalangeal joints (DIP and PIP) are implemented as single-axis flexion--extension hinges, while each metacarpophalangeal (MCP) joint provides two orthogonal axes for flexion--extension and adduction--abduction.
+The thumb provides five degrees of freedom for opposition, comprising a single-axis interphalangeal (IP) joint and two-axis carpometacarpal (CMC) and MCP joints.
+The physical exoskeleton layout is shown in Fig.~\ref{fig:exploded_view}(a).

-As is shown in Fig.~\ref{fig:exploded_view}(b), each joint integrates a radially magnetized rotor and a modular tunneling-magnetoresistance (TMR) encoder for non-contact joint position measurements, yielding sub-degree joint sensing while remaining easy to reconfigure across finger modules.

-The rigid wearable isomorphic structure directly couples the operator’s motion to the robot hand, removing nonlinear retargeting and complex IK.
-This improves motion transparency, standardizes joint ranges across users, and prevents out-of-workspace commands.
+The exoskeleton dimensions are informed by the representative adult hand dimensions shown in Fig.~\ref{fig:Isomorphic_comparison}(a).
+To reuse common joint, encoder, and assembly modules while preserving the selected joint-space correspondence, the three implemented non-thumb fingers use standardized exoskeleton link dimensions rather than finger-specific biological link dimensions.
+The thumb link dimensions and base offset are extended as an engineering compromise to increase opposition clearance, reduce mechanical interference, and enlarge the usable workspace for in-hand manipulation.
+This choice is not presented as an anatomically optimal design.
+Fingertip, thumb--index web-space, and wrist straps provide limited adjustment for different hand and wrist sizes, but the device remains an ergonomic approximation rather than an exact anatomical fit for every operator.
+Additional fitting considerations are provided in Supplementary Section~VI-A.